mef51/SMAData/notes.md

 -------------
 * databases of lines galore http://www.labastro.eu/databases-.html
 * Josep uses IMSTAT to get his RMS...
 Its a lot lower than just looking at the plot
+* The mapping of the continuum works, and so does the offset correction!
+You can clearly see the squint being reduced after all this processing.
+* The CO maps on the other hand aren't working.
+Invert is rejecting all the visibilities (it's flagging them as bad) for some reason.
+I want to try the following:
+	* Redo split lines to select just one strongly peaked CO line.
+Right now I have all the dips and valleys.
+I'll pick the one CO line that has a Stokes V signal.
+Maybe that will work.
+I looked at the fortran code for invert and I found a block of code that checks the visibility against a 'weight' or a 'weight spectrum'.
+Whatever that is.